Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 • Limited inventory of available homes

 Making matters even more trying – the labor pool.
-The construction industry as a whole is facing a drastic labor shortage – to the tune of about a 500,000 workers.
+The construction industry as a whole is facing a drastic labor shortage – to the tune of about 500,000 workers.

 Modular Construction Vs. the Supply Chain